 Ivanovic was a Chelsea stalwart throughout his nine years at Stamford Bridge, playing 377 times and never putting in less than 100% for the cause.

-After leaving in January 2017, the former Serbia international spent four seasons at Zenit St Petersburg before a surprise switch to West Brom at the start of last season.
+After leaving in January 2017, the former Serbia international spent four seasons at Zenit St Petersburg before a surprise switch to West Brom at the start of the 2020-21 season.

 CB: Tomas Kalas